yhabib/csi/prework/Unix/readme.md

 All GNU ones are accesible by prefixing them with `g`, eg: `gdate`

+Nice linter to work with shell scripts: `shellcheck`

 ## Variables

 A variable can contain a number, a character or a string of characters.